fernandoporazzi/sorensen-dice-coefficient/README.md

 # Sørensen–Dice coefficient
-Implementarion of Sørensen–Dice coefficient to check how similar 2 strings are.
+Implementation of Sørensen–Dice coefficient to check how similar 2 strings are.

 Returns a fraction between 0 and 1, which indicates the degree of similarity between the two strings.
 0 indicates completely different strings, 1 indicates identical strings.
 The comparison is case-sensitive.